🎯 What is prompt engineering?

 Prompt engineering is a skill that improves with practice.
 Every interaction with a model like Claude is an opportunity to refine your technique.
 Start simple, stay structured, and iterate.

 AI is an extraordinary tool — but like any tool, its power depends on the person using it.
-With the right prompting techniques, you're on track to get the most out of it.
+With the right prompting techniques, you are on your way to getting the most out of it.